Robert J. Vanderbei: Recent research interests

 Since 2001, most of Vanderbei's research has been devoted to developing high-contrast imaging systems with the eventual aim of direct imaging of exoplanets.
 The concepts he has contributed to include shaped-pupil coronagraphs, PIAA-style pupil mapping coronagraphs, and space-based external occulters.
 Together with J. Richard Gott, Vanderbei is the author of a National Geographic book called Sizing Up The Universe (Book website).

 Other interests

 Vanderbei also was a serious glider pilot for many years.
 From 1988 to 1999 he was chief flight instructor for the Central Jersey Soaring Club.
 In 1999, he retired from soaring and took up the hobby of astrophotography.
 He regularly posts new astroimages on his astro gallery website.

 Awards and honors

 He was elected to the 2006 class of Fellows of the Institute for Operations Research and the Management Sciences.

+In 2012 he became a fellow of the Society for Industrial and Applied Mathematics for "contributions to technologies for exoplanet searches and to interior-point methods for nonlinear optimization".

-In 2013 he became a fellow of the American Mathematical Society, for "contributions to linear programming and nonlinear optimization problems".
+In 2014 he became a fellow of the American Mathematical Society, for "contributions to linear programming and nonlinear optimization problems".

+In 2017 he was award the Khachiyan Prize by the INFORMS Optimization Society.